Oscar C. Badger II

 Oscar Charles Badger II (June 26, 1890 – November 30, 1958) was an admiral of the United States Navy who served in both World Wars, and, as a junior officer, received the Medal of Honor.

 Early life and family

-The grandson of Commodore Oscar C. Badger (1823–1899), son of Admiral Charles J. Badger (1853–1932) and a cousin of Secretary of the Navy George E. Badger (1795–1866), Oscar Badger II was born June 26, 1890, in Washington, D.C.
-He graduated from the United States Naval Academy in 1911.
+The grandson of Commodore Oscar C. Badger (1823–1899), son of Rear Admiral Charles J. Badger (1853–1932) and a cousin of Secretary of the Navy George E. Badger (1795–1866), Oscar Badger II was born June 26, 1890, in Washington, D.C.
+He received an at-large appointment to the United States Naval Academy from President Theodore Roosevelt.
+Badger graduated from the Naval Academy in 1911.

 Naval career

 Veracruz Occupation

 As an ensign in USS Utah (BB-31), in 1914 he participated in the U.S. occupation of Veracruz.
 Several thousand American troops landed, in an effort to force out General Victoriano Huerta, who had seized power in Mexico.
 Fifty-five men were awarded the Medal of Honor for this action, including seven leaders of the battleship's 'bluejacket battalion'.
 Badger was cited, "For distinguished conduct in battle, engagements of Vera Cruz, 21 and April 22, 1914.
 Ens.
 Badger was in both days' fighting at the head of his company, and was eminent and conspicuous in his conduct, leading his men with skill and courage."